 Scroll down the page to get details.

-National Family Reading Month is normally held in May.
-Exact dates will be supplied once these are advised.
+Exact dates once these are advised.

 ‘A range of initiatives with one common purpose - to have more students, more active, more of the time !’.